Azure/AzureStack-Tools/Syndication/readme.md

 Import-AzSOfflineMarketplaceItem -origin “marketplace content folder" -armendpoint "Environment Arm Endpoint" -AzsCredential $credential
 ```

+Option -Origin needs to be the top level folder contains all the downloaded products.
+In the example above, Origin should be "D:\downloadfolder".
 Option -AzsCredential is optional, it is used to renew access token in case token expires.

 ## Downloaded Content